-- Do Not Touch the Funnel Cloud: Tornado allows her to trap enemies inside whirlwinds which patrol the battlefield.
+- Do Not Touch the Funnel Cloud: Tornado allows her to trap enemies inside whirlwinds that patrol the battlefield.
 Shooting into a whirlwind will change its elemental damage type, and charge up its damage output against enemies trapped inside.
 However, the whirlwinds are difficult to control and will often fling enemies away.

 - Easter Egg: When modifying a Warframe's appearance, there is a row of three buttons in the top left that let you make appearance presets and swap between them, but Zephyr also has a fourth Z button that lets you play as her in a game of Flappy Bird.
 Because why not?